JujuAdams/iota/latest/faq.md

 ### What platforms does iota support?

-Probably everything! iota is pure GML and doesn't do anything hacky or weird.
+Everything apart from HTML5! iota is pure GML and doesn't do anything hacky or weird.
 You might run into edge cases on platforms that I haven't tested; please [report any bugs](https://github.com/JujuAdams/Scribble/issues) if and when you find them.

 &nbsp;